-3. Technical
+4. Technical

-3.1 How will ECS and KIS be interlinked?
+4.1 How are ECS and KIS interlinked?

-All of the information on the Emergency Care Summary (ECS) will be included in the KIS.
-KIS is an extension of ECS and will be available to all ECS users.
+All of the information on the Emergency Care Summary (ECS) is included in the KIS.
+KIS is an extension of ECS and is available to all ECS users.

-3.2 Is the KIS an enhancement of the current ECS?
+4.2 Is the KIS an enhancement of the current ECS?

 The KIS builds on patient information already contained within the patient's ECS.
-In addition to the basic medication, demographic and adverse reaction information on ECS, the KIS will hold the following information:
+In addition to the basic medication, demographic and adverse reaction information on ECS, the KIS holds the following information:

-Medical History
+- Medical History (High-priority read codes are automatically included)

 - Diagnoses

 - Patient Wishes

 - Special Alert Messages

 - Future Care Plans

 - Resuscitation Status

 - Emergency Contacts and Next of Kin Details

 - Legal Information such as Power of Attorney

 - Preferred Place of Care

-3.3 Will any of the data in ePCS (electronic Palliative Care Summary) be shared with the data in KIS?
+4.3 Is any of the data in ePCS (electronic Palliative Care Summary) shared with the data in KIS?